 At yDiv, doctoral researchers can approach biodiversity science beyond their specialization. yDiv inspires them to use different approaches for their research (from theory and fundamental science to applied aspects of nature conservation and policy), different investigation objects (single organisms, manipulated communities, ecosystems) and different methodologies (modelling, field experiments, molecular ecology).

-In a four-hour session, participants will get a hands-on introduction to Git – the distributed version control system.
+In a five-hour session, participants will get a hands-on introduction to Git – the distributed version control system.
 Participants will learn to keep track of the history of their projects and to collaborate on these projects.
 On the 2nd (optional) day, the course leaders will guide you towards successfully setting up your projects with git.